SongTran712/ReinforceLearning-VLMs/README.md

 The model is built based on nanoVLM and VLM-from-Scratch folder, and rewrite in vlm.ipynb.

 We have wraped it in Dockerfile and docker-compose file to train the base model.
-The model is trained on the and show good performance in chosen question.
+The model is trained on https://huggingface.co/datasets/HuggingFaceM4/the_cauldron dataset and show good performance in chosen question.

 <b>Reinforcement Learning:</b>